alan-turing-institute/data-safe-haven/docs/software-package-whitelist-policy.md

    - What will you be able to do with this package that you can't currently do?
 What alternatives are there?
    - What risks to data integrity/security might arise from including this package or its dependencies?

-2. A member of the Turing safe haven administrators team reviews the request according to the terms of the [whitelisting policy](#policy).
+2. A Turing safe haven administrator reviews the request according to the terms of the [whitelisting policy](#policy).

 3. The reviewer adds their decision (accept/reject) to the form and notifies the user who made the request.
    - If the decision is to reject, the reviewer must include an explanation.
 Any subsequent request for the same package should address the specific concern raised.